 Roy Champagne drove supply boats for L & M Botruc.
 Two brothers, Lefty and Minor Cheramie, built up the boat rental company from modest beginnings in 1947.
 The botruc design was patterned after an automobile ferry working in Rhode Island, which a Chevron transportation supervisor had seen while on vacation.
-The ferry, with a deckhouse forward and a spacious afterdeck, proved to be ideal for carrying oilfield supplies, so Lefty and Minor built and built.
+The ferry, with a deckhouse forward and a spacious afterdeck, proved to be ideal for carrying oil field supplies, so Lefty and Minor built and built.
 Minor, Jr., "MJ," now runs the company out of the Golden Meadow base, with the help of his son, Minor "Tony" Cheramie, III.
-Roy lives across the fence from the office, and comes in most days for coffee.
+Roy lives across the fence from the L & M office, and comes in most days for coffee.
+He brought his good friend Elvis "Al" Chabert along for the interview.
+Al worked 33 years for Texaco, mostly as a toolpusher, retiring in 1984.
+Roy himself started in the oil field in 1954.

-I started in the oil field in '54.
 I was shrimping before that.
 No, in '57 was when I started.
 I was shrimping in Texas.
 I got chased by the Mexican gunboats, and that's when I came back over here and started on a crewboat for MJ's uncle.
-MJ's uncle Lefty was the original Cheramie Brothers.
+MJ's uncle, Lefty, was the original Cheramie Brothers.
 Hired me for two days.
 Somebody had a toothache on the boat.
-Thirty-seven years and 14 days later.
+Thirty-seven years and 14 days later...
 No, I take it back.
 Three days.
 I'd kid him when I see him.
 "My three days up yet?"
 I guess not, I'm still around.
 When I started, they had three wooden tugs.
-I started on the tugs for Humble in Paradis, the district office, that's what we run out of, take pipe, mud, all kinds of stuff to the rigs in different locations in the district.
+I started on the tugs for Humble in Paradis, the district office.
+That's what we run out of, take pipe, mud, all kinds of stuff to the rigs in different locations in the district.
 Now you got bulk mud.
 In those days it was sacks, and handled by hand, not by a forklift.
 You'd go to the rigs, tie the barge off, and go back to Paradis.
 Then go somewheres else.
-We'd cover from the Houma area, East Lake Verret on the other side, back of Napoleonville but you got to go through Bayou Boeuf to get there.
-Lake Ponchetrain, Little Lake, and down the river, Southeast Pass.
+We'd cover from the Houma area, East Lake Verret on the other side, back of Napoleonville, but you got to go through Bayou Boeuf to get there.
+Lake Ponchartrain, Little Lake, and down the river, Southeast Pass.
 Cross the Ostrica Locks, and get on the other side, Redfish Bay.
 On the backside of Lake Borgne, they had a rig there too.
 We'd pick up a barge in Paradis and bring it to Harvey and load it in Harvey.
 Once it's loaded, we'd bring it to the rig, tie it up, leave the paperwork with the toolpusher.
 If you had an empty barge, you'd bring it back to the dock in Paradis.
 The Mississippi district was operated out of Port Sulphur.
 The same thing, water, pick up a water barge and bring them water, mud, drill pipe, casing.
 Then we started building tank batteries.
 Two guys on the boat.